 2002 - 2005:

-The current owners inherited Eagle and Pearl Jewelers and in 2002 purchased a 10 year lease on a retail space in Lincoln, U.K. After extensive renovations to the Lincoln property, the lease for the property was sold and the company became an online retailer.
+The current owners have continued Eagle and Pearl Jewelers and in 2002 they purchased a 10 year lease on a retail space in Lincolnshire, U.K. After extensive renovations to the Lincoln property, the lease for the property was sold and the company became an online retailer.

 2005 - Present:

-Eagle and Pearl Jewelers has remained a family owned business since its founding and the current co-owner is Peter's 6th great grandson, who moved the business from the U.K. to the U.S in 2005, moving away from traditional brick and mortar stores to online retail.
-At present, Eagle and Pearl Jewelers operates only in the United States and imports and sells jewelry made by designers, such as Fei Liu, Clogau and Kit Heath, from the United Kingdom.
+Eagle and Pearl Jewelers is a family owned business and the current co-owner, who is Peter Parquot's 6th great grandson and John Treweek's 4th great grandson, moved the business from the U.K. to the U.S in 2005, moving away from traditional brick and mortar stores to online retail.
+At present, Eagle and Pearl Jewelers operates only in the United States and imports and sells fine jewelry made by Fei Liu, Clogau and Kit Heath.